FAQ for the Leibniz Competition 2024

 Periods of child-rearing are taken into account at a flat rate of two years per child under the age of 12.
 It is irrelevant here whether the candidate has taken parental leave.

 The Leibniz Association offers successful candidates in the Leibniz Programme for Women Professors participation in its Leadership Academy.
-Incurring participation fees will be reimbursed.
+Incurring participation fees will be reimbursed, when the candidate was appointed professor and assumed office.

 The co-financing amount must be at least 40% of the total costs.
 Co-financing amount of at least 0.7 million € must be provided in order to apply for the full central funds of 1 million €, so that total project costs of 1.7 million € can be covered.
 Indirect costs must be considered for the calculation.